michaelgrn/SampleCode/Data Science/README.md

 and move the .csv into the A5 folder in order to rerun the code.

-*A6* is an example of text classification and clustering; as well as analysis of both of those processes.
+*A6* is an example of text classification and clustering; with a detailed analysis of both those processes.